iris-hep/iris-hep.github.io/_codas-hep-students/2023/mandri97.md

 Design patterns and impostor syndrome.

 ## I've got my eyes on:
-Optmization and writing clean code.
+Optimization and writing clean code.

 ## I want to know more about:
 Concurrency and modern C++.